Jai alai: Rules and customs

-Since there is no wall on the right side, all jai alai players must play right-handed (wear the cesta on their right hand), as the spin of a left-handed hurl would send the ball toward the open right side.
+Since there is no wall on the right side, all jai alai players must play right-handed (wear the cesta on their right hand), as the spin of a left-handed throw would give a tremendous advantage to the left handed player due to the incredible amount of spin.

 The Basque government promotes jai alai as "the fastest sport in the world" because of the speed of the ball.
-The sport once held the world record for ball speed with a 125–140 g ball covered with goatskin that traveled at 302 km/h, performed by José Ramón Areitio at the Newport, Rhode Island Jai Alai, until it was broken by Canadian 5-time long drive champion Jason Zuback on a 2007 episode of Sport Science with a golf ball speed of 328 km/h.
+The sport once held the world record for ball speed with a 125–140 g ball covered with goatskin that traveled at 302 km/h, performed by José Ramón Areitio at the Newport, Rhode Island Jai Alai, until it was broken by Canadian five-time long drive champion Jason Zuback on a 2007 episode of Sport Science with a golf ball speed of 328 km/h.

-The sport can be dangerous, as the ball travels at high velocities.
+The sport can be dangerous, due to the ball's high velocities.
 It has led to injuries that caused players to retire and fatalities have been recorded in some cases.

 Industry

-Jai alai is a popular sport within the Latin American countries and the Philippines from its Hispanic influence.
+Jai alai is a popular sport within the Latin American countries and the Philippines due to its Hispanic influence.
 It was one of the two gambling sports from Europe, the other being horse racing, in the semi-colonial Chinese cities of Shanghai and Tianjin, and was shut down after the communist victory there.
 The jai alai arena in Tianjin's former Italian Concession was then confiscated and turned into a recreation center for the city's working class.